 October 26 and 27, 1889

 The first movie held at the theatre was shown by the International Cinegraph Company of New York.
 It was the Fitzsimmons-Jeffries fight held earlier in the year on June 9 at Coney Island.

 The Grand Opera House was sold to George W. Chatterton, Sr. of Springfield, Illinois.

 Mr. Chatterton sold his interest to Louis F. Fischer.
 The theatre was closed for remodeling and structural renovation.
 The building was enlarged by 40 feet to the West and the stage was moved back the same distance to provide more seating space.
 The entrance was changed to Harrison Street.
 A new facade was made on Vermilion Street and four first floor storefronts were created on Vermilion Street.
 A new balcony was added.
-There was a new mezzanine floor with 100 boxes (loges) that would seat 6 people each.
+There was a new mezzanine floor seating 100 people including 6 loges boxes that would seat 6 people each.
 The Lyric Theatre next door, which opened in 1906, was also remodeled.
 The cost for both theatres was $100,000.

 March 13, 1913

 The Grand opening of the "new" Fischer Theater.

 The Grand Opera House was not only a theatre, it housed offices and residences on it 2nd, 3rd and 4th floors.
 In 1915 Boston Academy of Music and Knecht Apartments were on the 3rd and 4th floors.
 The Vermilion Street shops were: Opera House Cloak and Suit Store, Glasgo Tailors, Adolph Alfiere - Convectioners and Miss Myra Wilson (Wilson Co.)
 Milliners.